SIGN UP FOR OUR NEWSLETTER

 Sr. Manager of Human Resources

-Lauren has worked as a Human Resources professional for 18 years, holding positions in both the private and public sector.
-Reporting to the VP of Operations and Finance, Lauren oversees the development and implementation of all employee plans and policies in support of Parks California’s operational priorities and strategic plans.
-In her role, Lauren ensures effective implementation of systems, policies and processes for workforce planning, talent acquisition, talent management and development, employee engagement, legal compliance and recordkeeping, employee relations, and payroll.
+Lauren has worked in Human Resources for 18 years in both private and public sectors.
+Reporting to the VP of Operations and Finance, Lauren oversees the development and implementation of employee policies in support of Parks California’s operational priorities and strategic plans.
+She ensures effective implementation of systems, policies and processes for workforce planning, talent acquisition, talent management and development, legal compliance, employee relations, and payroll.

-Prior to joining Parks California, Lauren worked for the City of Rocklin’s HR team in Rocklin, CA, and previously was the Human Resources and Safety Officer at the Sacramento Metropolitan Air Quality Management District, a California environmental government agency working for clean air and a low-carbon future for the region.
-Before that, she spent 12 years as an HR Executive for a Bay Area-based community bank specializing in serving union members and their affiliates.
+Prior to joining Parks California, Lauren held the position of Human Resources Officer at the Sacramento Metropolitan Air Quality Management District, a local environmental government agency.
+Prior, she spent 12 years as an HR Executive for a Bay Area-based community bank specializing in serving union members and their affiliates.

-Lauren has earned her Senior Professional Human Resources (SPHR), California Professional Human Resources (PHR-CA) and Society for Human Resource Management, Senior Certified Professional (SHRM-SCP) credentials.
-For eight years, she was an HR Instructor of a 12-week certification preparation program for HR professionals who plan to take the SPHR exams.
-Before moving to the Sacramento area in 2009, she served as a board member on the Senior Commission for the City of San Mateo Parks and Recreation Department.
+Lauren has a BA in Psychology and three Human Resources credentials: SPHR, PHR-CA, and the SHRM-SCP.
+For eight years, she was an HR Instructor of a 12-week certification preparation program for HR professionals sitting for their PHR and SPHR exams.
+She also served as a board member on the Senior Commission for the City of San Mateo Parks and Recreation Department.

 ALFONSO OROZCO